ANXIETY – STRESS – REACTIVITY – FEAR

 Two hour consultation in the privacy of your home: $ 225.00.
 This includes:

-- Complete report with educational videos and documentation corroborating the training program
+- Complete report with educational videos and documentation corroborating the protocol and the training program

 - Unlimited text and videos follow up in order to monitor progress.